Advanced preparation helps you get the most out of your investment

 Saturday Lunch Saturday morning’s General Session is followed by a luncheon hosted by the CDP, which will be held in the Convention Center.
-This event requires you to purchase a ticket.
+This event requires a ticket, which may also be purchased in advance.
 There are also many places around the hotels and Convention Center to eat.

-Saturday Dinner The State Party hosts an annual dinner Saturday evening, usually with a very interesting keynote speaker and will be held at the Sacramento Convention Center.
-This year there is also a no-host bar.
-The dinner often sells out so it’s best to purchase your ticket in advance.
+Saturday Dinner The State Party hosts an annual dinner Saturday evening, usually with a very interesting keynote speaker and will be held at the Anaheim Convention Center.
+This year there is also no-host bar.
+The dinner often sells out so it’s best to purchase your ticket early online.

 - Water / thermos drink

 - Wear comfortable shoes — you’ll do a lot of walking!

 - Your group’s contact information on a 3×5 card

 - Cell phone (make sure your group has phone numbers for one-another)

 - Scarf, vest or sweater (room temperatures vary widely)

 - A method for comfortably carrying stuff (backpack or small rolling cart); you will probably acquire stuff during the day as well as what you bring with you.